 Rabbits should be fed the types of food they are adapted to eating.
 In the wild, rabbits eat predominantly grass.
 They may graze for up to 6-8 hours a day.
 Their whole digestive tract from their teeth right down to the end of their gastrointestinal tract is adapted to this diet and eating habit.

 Providing grass or grass hay to pet rabbits is critical to maintain health.
 Eating grass/grass hay provides for long periods of chewing which is necessary to wear down their continuously erupting and growing teeth thereby helping to prevent dental disease (which is a common health problem in pet rabbits).
 Rabbits are also intelligent animals and chewing on grass or grass hay helps to keep them occupied and prevent boredom.

 The high fibre content of grass and grass hay is also crucial for normal digestion.
 If the diet is too low in fibre, fatal digestive problems can occur - another common problem in pet rabbits.
 Feeding the right diet is one of the most important factors in maintaining a healthy rabbit.

-To ensure your rabbit has a healthy balanced diet, you should provide:
+To ensure your rabbit has a healthy balanced diet, you should:

-- A constant supply of good quality fresh grass and grass hay (they should comprise about 80% of the overall diet) - e.g. Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow or Ryegrass hays.
+- Provide a constant supply of good quality fresh grass and grass hay (they should comprise about 80% of the overall diet) - e.g. Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow or Ryegrass hays.
 Rabbits should not be fed Lucerne (alfalfa) or Clover hays as they are too high in protein and calcium.
 Grass or grass hay is paramount in providing sufficient fibre for gastrointestinal health and encouraging chewing for long periods of time for healthy teeth.

 - Provide plenty of fresh leafy greens & vegetables.
 As a guide, feed around two packed cups of leafy greens per kg body weight per day.
-Some examples are: Vegies: broccoli, celery, endive, beet/carrot tops, brussels sprouts, spinach leaves, bok choy; other Asian greens and dark leafed lettuce varieties; Herbs: parsley, dandelion, coriander, basil, dill, and mint
+Some examples are vegetables such as broccoli, celery, endive, beet/carrot tops, brussel sprouts, spinach leaves, bok choy, other Asian greens, dark leafed lettuce varieties and herbs such as parsley, dandelion, coriander, basil, dill, and mint.